-I am an accredited therapist with over ten years experience.
-I have worked with children, young people and adults both in my Private Practice and for several charities.
+I am an accredited therapist with over 14 years experience.
+I have worked with children, young people and adults both in my Private Practice, the NHS and for several charities.
 There are not many issues that I have not worked with.
 Some include: Loss, work related stress, bereavement, adjusting to life with children, coping with carers responsibilities, loss of a beloved pet, abuse, illness, sexual abuse in adulthood and childhood, poverty, loss of a child, separation and divorce.
-I am currently specialising in psychosexual and relationship therapy as I am doing post graduate training with the London Diploma in Psychosexual and Relationship Therapy.
+I also work with psychosexual issues and offer relationship therapy to couples and individuals as I have qualified with the London Diploma in Psychosexual and Relationship Therapy.

 Counselling takes courage, you have it, as you are here looking for a therapist.
 Well done.
 You are on the way to taking control of your feelings and moving forward with your life.

 Please feel free to contact me, with no obligation, with any questions you might have.